-5. Requiring Item 18 Reconciliation in Annual Reports and Registration Statements Filed on Form 20-F
+V. Requiring Item 18 Reconciliation in Annual Reports and Registration Statements Filed on Form 20-F

-Currently, the disclosures required for FPIs that have not conducted a public offering (Form 20-F, Item 17) are less comprehensive than those otherwise required (Item 18).
-In short, Item 18 requires a series of footnote disclosures required by U.S. GAAP and Regulation S-X. The SEC is proposing to eliminate this distinction and require that all FPIs whose reports do not comply with U.S. GAAP or IFRS provide financial information pursuant to Item 18.
+Currently, the financial statement disclosures required for FPIs that have not conducted a public offering (Form 20-F, Item 17) are less comprehensive than those otherwise required (Item 18).
+In short, Item 18 requires a series of footnote disclosures required by U.S. GAAP and Regulation S-X while Item 17 does not require financial statements which fully comply with Regulation S-X. The SEC is eliminating this distinction and will require that all FPIs whose reports do not comply with U.S. GAAP or IFRS provide financial information pursuant to Item 18.
 The SEC notes that a majority of FPIs who do not comply with U.S. GAAP already choose to make the disclosures required in Item 18.
 Further, the SEC does not believe there is a clear conceptual reason as to why these disclosures would be required in one case but not another, given that all investors would benefit from the availability of this information, and the cost to FPIs would be minimal.
-The SEC is proposing that these rules not extend to Canadian MJDS filers (who currently have the option of utilizing Item 17).
-The SEC is also proposing a one year grace period to allow affected FPIs to transition to the new requirements.